Malaysia, United States

 Read more about Tamara in this Kitab World interview.

 Sabrinah Morad grew up under the shadow of mental illness and knows first hand how the topic is not one usually raised openly in Malaysian society.

 “Culturally, we live in a fairly superstitious society, where mental illness can be misdiagnosed as [someone] being charmed by black magic or possessed by evil spirits.

-Morad’s Grey Bear Days tries to destigmatize this illness and looks at depression from a child’s perspective.
-The book centers around an eight-year-old boy, Little Bee, who must deal with a grey bear who “steals” his mother.
+Morad’s new children’s book tries to destigmatize this illness and looks at depression from a child’s perspective.
+Grey Bear Days centers around an eight-year-old boy, Little Bee, who must deal with a grey bear who “steals” his mother.

 His career reached a new high when he directed the 2017 South East Asian GamesOpening and Closing Ceremonies, held in Kuala Lumpur, Malaysia.

 Read this Esquire interview to learn more about Teong Hin.

 Harith Iskander is a Malaysian actor and comedian.
 He is considered to be “the Godfather of Stand-Up Comedy” in Malaysia, having also won the Asia’s Best Stand-Up Comedian Award 2014 by Top 10 of Asia Magazine.